Kumarohit45/Customer-Churn-Prediction/README.md

 The objective is to obtain a data-driven solution that will allow us to reduce churn rates and, as a consequence, to increase customer satisfaction and corporation revenue.

 ## Data set
-The data set used in this project is available on Kaggle and contains nineteen columns (independent variables) that indicate the of the clients of a fictional telecommunications corporation.
-The Churn column (response variable) indicates whether the customer departed within the last month or not.
-The class No includes the clients that did not leave the company last month, while the class Yes contains the clients that decided to terminate their relations with the company.
-The objective of the analysis is to obtain the relation between the customer’s characteristics and the churn.

-The data set contains 19 independent variables, which can be classified into 3 groups:
+The dataset used in this project is from a fictional telecommunications company and is focused on understanding the relationship between customer characteristics and churn.
+Here's a summary of the dataset based on the provided information:

-(1) Demographic Information
+### Demographic Information:

-gender: Whether the client is a female or a male (Female, Male).
-SeniorCitizen: Whether the client is a senior citizen or not ( 0, 1).
-Partner: Whether the client has a partner or not (Yes, No).
-Dependents: Whether the client has dependents or not (Yes, No).
+1. **gender:** Indicates whether the client is female or male (Female, Male).
+2. **SeniorCitizen:** Indicates whether the client is a senior citizen or not (0, 1).
+3. **Partner:** Indicates whether the client has a partner or not (Yes, No).
+4. **Dependents:** Indicates whether the client has dependents or not (Yes, No).

-(2) Customer Account Information
+### Customer Account Information:

-tenure: Number of months the customer has stayed with the company (Multiple different numeric values).
-Contract: Indicates the customer’s current contract type (Month-to-Month, One year, Two year).
-PaperlessBilling: Whether the client has paperless billing or not (Yes, No).
-PaymentMethod: The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit Card (automatic)).
-MontlyCharges: The amount charged to the customer monthly (Multiple different numeric values).
-TotalCharges: The total amount charged to the customer (Multiple different numeric values).
+5. **tenure:** Number of months the customer has stayed with the company (Multiple different numeric values).
+6. **Contract:** Indicates the customer’s current contract type (Month-to-Month, One year, Two years).
+7. **PaperlessBilling:** Indicates whether the client has paperless billing or not (Yes, No).
+8. **PaymentMethod:** The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit Card (automatic)).
+9. **MonthlyCharges:** The amount charged to the customer monthly (Multiple different numeric values).
+10. **TotalCharges:** The total amount charged to the customer (Multiple different numeric values).

-(3) Services Information
+### Services Information:

-PhoneService: Whether the client has a phone service or not (Yes, No).
-MultipleLines: Whether the client has multiple lines or not (No phone service, No, Yes).
-InternetServices: Whether the client is subscribed to Internet service with the company (DSL, Fiber optic, No) OnlineSecurity: Whether the client has online security or not (No internet service, No, Yes).
-OnlineBackup: Whether the client has online backup or not (No internet service, No, Yes).
-DeviceProtection: Whether the client has device protection or not (No internet service, No, Yes).
-TechSupport: Whether the client has tech support or not (No internet service, No, Yes).
-StreamingTV: Whether the client has streaming TV or not (No internet service, No, Yes).
-StreamingMovies: Whether the client has streaming movies or not (No internet service, No, Yes).
+11. **PhoneService:** Indicates whether the client has a phone service or not (Yes, No).
+12. **MultipleLines:** Indicates whether the client has multiple lines or not (No phone service, No, Yes).
+13. **InternetService:** Indicates whether the client is subscribed to Internet service with the company (DSL, Fiber optic, No).
+14. **OnlineSecurity:** Indicates whether the client has online security or not (No internet service, No, Yes).
+15. **OnlineBackup:** Indicates whether the client has online backup or not (No internet service, No, Yes).
+16. **DeviceProtection:** Indicates whether the client has device protection or not (No internet service, No, Yes).
+17. **TechSupport:** Indicates whether the client has tech support or not (No internet service, No, Yes).
+18. **StreamingTV:** Indicates whether the client has streaming TV or not (No internet service, No, Yes).
+19. **StreamingMovies:** Indicates whether the client has streaming movies or not (No internet service, No, Yes).

+The target variable is the **Churn** column, which indicates whether the customer departed within the last month or not (Yes, No).
+The analysis aims to explore how these demographic, account, and services features are related to customer churn.
+This dataset can be used to build predictive models to identify factors influencing churn and develop strategies for customer retention.

 ## Exploratory Data Analysis and Data Cleaning
 Exploratory data analysis consists of analyzing the main characteristics of a data set usually by means of visualization methods and summary statistics.
 The objective is to understand the data, discover patterns and anomalies, and check assumptions before performing further evaluations.